-- BC421A Paragraph B63 requires an entity to recognise revenue for a sales-based or usage-based royalty promised in exchange for a licence of intellectual property when the later of the following events occurs: (a) the customer's subsequent sales or usage; and (b) the performance obligation to which some or all of the sales-based or usage-based royalty has been allocated has been satisfied (or partially satisfied).
-This guidance in paragraph B63 is referred to as the 'royalties constraint'. - BC421B Stakeholders had indicated that it was unclear when a sales-based or usage-based royalty is 'promised in exchange for a licence'.
+BC421A Paragraph B63 requires an entity to recognise revenue for a sales-based or usage-based royalty promised in exchange for a licence of intellectual property when the later of the following events occurs: (a) the customer's subsequent sales or usage; and (b) the performance obligation to which some or all of the sales-based or usage-based royalty has been allocated has been satisfied (or partially satisfied).
+This guidance in paragraph B63 is referred to as the 'royalties constraint'.

+- BC421B Stakeholders had indicated that it was unclear when a sales-based or usage-based royalty is 'promised in exchange for a licence'.
 Some stakeholders held the view that the royalties constraint applies whenever the royalty relates to a licence of intellectual property, regardless of whether the royalty is also consideration for other goods or services in the contract.
 Other stakeholders had suggested that the royalties constraint applies only when the royalty relates solely to a licence that is distinct in accordance with paragraph 27 of IFRS 15 or only when the licence is the predominant item to which the royalty relates.
-Stakeholders had also indicated that it was unclear whether a single sales-based or usage-based royalty should be split into a portion to which the royalties constraint would apply and a portion to which it would not, for example, when the royalty relates to a licence and another good or service that is not a licence. - BC421C In response to stakeholder concerns, the boards decided to clarify the application of the royalties constraint as follows: - (a) the royalties constraint applies whenever a licence of intellectual property is the sole or predominant item to which the royalty relates; and

-(b) an entity should not split a single royalty into a portion subject to the royalties constraint and a portion that is subject to the general constraint on variable consideration contained in paragraphs 50-59 of IFRS 15.
+Stakeholders had also indicated that it was unclear whether a single sales-based or usage-based royalty should be split into a portion to which the royalty relates to a licence and another good or service that is not a licence. - BC421CIn response to stakeholder concerns, the boards decided to clarify the application of the royalties constraint as follows: - (a) the royalties constraint applies whenever a licence of intellectual property is the sole or predominant item to which the royalty relates; and - (b) an entity should not split a single royalty into a portion subject to the royalties constraint and a portion that is subject to the general constraint on variable consideration contained in paragraphs 50-59 of IFRS 15.